NUstat/tutorialExtras/README.md

-# ISDSfunctions
+# tutorialExtras

-The ISDSfunctions package contains a variety of functions to help enhance learnr tutorials.
-The ISDSfunctions package is free and offered to support instructors who want to teach R.
+The tutorialExtras package contains a variety of functions to help enhance learnr tutorials.
+The tutorialExtras package is free and offered to support instructors who want to teach R.

 # Installation

-Install the latest version of ISDSfunctions from GitHub.
+Install the latest version of tutorialExtras from GitHub.

-devtools::install_github("NUstat/ISDSfunctions", dependencies = TRUE)
+devtools::install_github("NUstat/tutorialExtras", dependencies = TRUE)

 Currently not available on CRAN.

-# Features of ISDSfunctions
+# Features of tutorialExtras

  - 3 new question types including: fill in the blank, radio drop-down, and word bank.
  - tutorial grading and printing options